Taryn History, Family Crest & Coats of Arms

 Taryn Spelling Variations

-hundred years, the English language lacked any comprehensive system of spelling rules.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Taryn include Tarrant, Tarrents, Tarrent, Tarant, Tarent, Tarrat, Tarrett and many more.

 Early Notables of the Taryn family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early Taryn Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Taryn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Taryn family to Ireland